-- 1.1 Under sections 38 to 43 of the Localism Act 2011, Local Authorities are required to prepare, approve by full Council (as a Part 1 item) and publish on their website, a pay policy statement by 31 March 2023, for the financial year 2023/24. - 1.2 This statement must be reviewed, updated, approved by full Council and published by 31 March annually for the immediately following financial year. - 1.3 The Council may amend this statement during the financial year in which it is effective; however, any change must be approved by full Council.
-Any amended statement will be published on the website within 10 working days of the Council meeting. - 1.4 In drawing up this statement, the Council has taken into account the guidance issued by the Department of Communities and Local Government and the advice supplied jointly by the Local Government Association and the Association of Local Authority Chief Executives (ALACE). - 1.5 Links to external websites: - CLG Guidance - CLG Supplementary Guidance - 1.6 This statement does not include employees based in the Council's schools as this is outside the scope of the legislation. - 1.7 This statement was approved by full Council on 21 February 2023. - 1.8 The Council fully endorses and supports the requirement to be open and honest about the reward packages of senior employees.
+- 1.1 Under sections 38 to 43 of the Localism Act 2011, Local Authorities are required to prepare, approve by full Council (as a Part 1 item) and publish on their website, a pay policy statement by 31 March each year for the following financial year. - 1.2 This statement must be reviewed, updated, approved by full Council and published by 31 March annually for the immediately following financial year. - 1.3 The council may amend this statement during the financial year in which it is effective; however, any change must be approved by full Council.
+Any amended statement will be published on the website within 10 working days of the Council meeting. - 1.4 In drawing up this statement, the council has taken into account the guidance issued by the Department of Communities and Local Government and the advice supplied jointly by the Local Government Association and the Association of Local Authority Chief Executives (ALACE). - 1.5 Links to external websites: - CLG Guidance - CLG Supplementary Guidance - 1.6 This statement does not include employees based in the council's schools as this is outside the scope of the legislation. - 1.7 This statement was approved by full Council on 29 February 2024. - 1.8 The council fully endorses and supports the requirement to be open and honest about the reward packages of senior employees.